Imad-C/prem_table_api/README.md

 ## Description

-A Flask API to transfer data of the premier league table from 1992 - present.
+A Flask API to transfer premier league table data from 1992 - present.
 This was also a useful project to help me learn about Flask and API's.

 ## Installation